dopplerchase/Chase_et_al_2021_NN/README.md

 # Welcome to the respository that is associated with the manuscript titled: A Dual-Frequency Radar Retrieval of Snowfall Properties Using a Neural Network

+(Under Review August 2020)

 Authors: Randy J. Chase, Stephen W. Nesbitt1 and Greg M. McFarquhar2 Corresponding author: Randy J. Chase (randyjc2@illinois.edu)